 Tomb of the Unknown Soldier

-, the inscription on the tomb reads: “Here lies in honored glory, an American soldier, known but to God.”
+In the National Cemetery at Arlington, VA, the inscription on the tomb reads: “Here lies in honored glory, an American soldier, known but to God.”

 Words of the Ten Commandments are chiseled into the marble slabs which hang directly over the seat of the Chief Justice of the Supreme Court.